matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

                 +----------------------------------+
 ```

-- Step 3 is key part which programmer customizes.
+- Step 3 is key part which programmer customizes:
     - Programmer extends abstract based class and implements Step 3
     - The template pattern is a precursor to the use of frameworks